 I have had a lot of memories popping up on various social media platforms lately.
 One year ago today I wrote: I don’t know how I am going to manage XYZ without any help.
 It was the beginning of the pandemic anxiety and the guilt of having to split myself between all of my responsibilities when Nate was on shift and in class.
 How would I get it all done?
 How would I take care of everything and everyone I needed to take care of?
 My kids are important, my job is important – it felt impossible.
 Then Landon started school and we threw another thing into the mix.
 Virtual kindergarten!
 He did really well and thank goodness we ended up with a wonderful teacher who managed that mess amazingly.
 She really knew their limits and that was a big help but it was still rough on everyone.

 So I hope you realize all that you’ve accomplished over this past year in the middle of a worldwide pandemic.
+Fortunately, if you’re located in California, there are additional treatment options available to ensure a successful dental implant procedure.
 I hope you’ve allowed yourself some grace – hopefully more than I have allowed myself.
 I hope you’ve opened your eyes to the things that really matter in this world and let go of the hurtful things you’ve been holding on to.
 Being pushed into living in fight or flight mode for over a year forced me to refocus my energy because I simply had nothing left to give to anything else.
 It was a hard lesson but somewhere along the way, it made me more grateful for everything I have.